 3. A drone

 For many people, the price will make this idea a little unrealistic, but if you are planning a trip to somewhere with fantastic scenery, you might want to consider getting a drone.
 There are some good mid-value ones available now.
 If you do, make sure you know the local rules relating to flying a drone, especially in relation to airspace, privacy and registration of the drone.

 If your gift recipient already has all the gear, and you prefer to gift experiences, you might want to consider getting them a book or course on photography.
 In my books, a course on photo editing also counts.

 I can’t count the number of times I have had to wait longer than necessary at passport controls for the person in front of me to remove their passport from their cover.
 Yes, covers look nice, but many electronic scanners that the border control authorities use cannot properly scan your passport if it is in a cover.
 Leave it at home!
 And please don’t gift one.

 Instead, gift a travel wallet, that you can put your passport(s) and all travel documents in.
-Mine is about the size of a small clutch, with partitions and a couple of zipped pockets.
+Mine is about the size of a small clutch, with partitions and a couple of zipped pockets, similar to this one.
 Make sure it is long enough to fit of printed itineraries (folded of course).

 I like this one.
 It’s fun and practical and you can personalise it and mark off where the gift recipient has been.

 A wide scarf or pashmina is something you should not forget to pack in your luggage and they are the perfect gifts for travellers.
 They can help with warmth on a plane or train or with a dress in the evening.
 Many religious sites in particular also will not allow you to visit with bare arms or without a headscarf.
 If you have a scarf or pashmina with you, no problem.

 If you are looking for one as a gift, look for something lightweight, striking and preferably natural fibres, such as a wool and silk blend.
 A bold colour or interesting pattern can help change up an outfit.